-Using the risk assessment matrix participants get to properly assess the risks associated with a certain project, by taking into consideration two key aspects: the probability of occurrence and impact on the project.
-The position of a certain risk on this matrix is visually enlightening when it comes to the severity of the risk and the mitigation approaches that need to be further addressed.
+Participants use the risk assessment matrix to assess in a proper way the risks associated with a certain project.
+They take into consideration two key aspects: the probability of occurrence and impact on the project.
+The position of the risks on this matrix draws attention to the severity of the risk.
+Thus, the mitigation approaches reveal themselves in a more structured way.

 - Introduce the activity to the participants and split them into teams.

-- Each team will name a team coordinator who will facilitate the discussion in the breakout room and then present the outcome to the other teams, based on the ideas written within the predefined template.
+- Each team will name a team coordinator to facilitate the discussion in the breakout room.
+In the end, they will present the outcome to the other teams.
+The team coordinators can rely on the ideas written within the predefined template.

 - Provide the activity link to each team.

-- Participants brainstorm and write down on sticky notes the risks associated with a certain project.
+- Participants brainstorm and write down on sticky notes as many of the risks associated with a certain project as possible.

-- Then, for the second part of this activity, participants will transfer the notes from the brainstorming wall to the next board and place them in the appropriate cell of the risk matrix.
-They will do this by estimating the probability of occurrence and impact of a certain risk using the 3-level scale (low, medium, high) and then placing the sticky note on the matrix according to the 2 coordinates, e.g low probability and high impact take you to the right low cell of the grid.
+- During the second part of this activity, participants transfer the notes from the brainstorming wall to the next board.
+They place them in the appropriate cell of the risk matrix.
+They do this by estimating the probability of occurrence and impact of each risk.
+For this, they use a 3-level scale: low, medium, and high.
+Participants consider the 2 coordinates to place the notes on the matrix.
+For example, low probability and high impact goes to the right low cell of the grid.

 - The team coordinator from each team will present the outcome to the other teams.